 Paul Gauguin is an all-inclusive offering, so gratuities, soft drinks, select wines and spirits are included in the fare.

-In January 2012, Paul Gauguin went under the knife for a $7 million refurbishment.
+In January 2012, Paul Gauguin went under the knife for a $7 million refurbishment, in addition to the extensive rework in 2012.
 Shipwide renovations included new flooring and replaced carpeting, new furniture, new window treatments and decorative wall panels.
 Additionally, all cabins feature gained teak railings on the balconies and new bathroom flooring.
 The ship's restaurants, lounged promenade deck and casino were also remodeled.